 In Light of All Darkness: The Polly Klaas Legacy

-Copperfield’s Books and the Polly Klaas Foundation are honored to welcome Kim Cross to the Petaluma Community Center for an unparalleled discussion about her new book – In Light of All Darkness: Inside the Polly Klaas Kidnapping and the Search for America’s Child.
+Copperfield’s Books and the Polly Klaas Foundation are honored to welcome Kim Cross to the Petaluma Community Center for an unparalleled discussion about her new book.
+Tickets available now.